seveas/goblet/docs/configuring.rst

 webserver that speaks the wsgi protocol.
 A document example config is shipped with goblet.
 You will need to modify it to your reality (filesystem paths) and then you can run it.
-Do *not* run uwsgi as root, but create a special user account to run uwsgi.
+Do *not* run uwsgi as root, but create a special user account to run uwsgi or use the same user as for your webserer (www-data on Debian/Ubuntu) and configure uwsgi to switch to that user.

 Once configured, it can be started with::

-  uwsgi --ini /path/to/uwsgi.ini
+  sudo uwsgi --ini /path/to/uwsgi.ini

 And killed again with::

-  uwsgi --stop /path/to/uwsgi.pid
+  sudo uwsgi --stop /run/uwsgi.pid

 Webserver configuration
 -----------------------